Lswbanban/BlueBrick/README.md

 c) Copy the BlueBrick folder to the virtual drive and create a shortcut.

 ### Mac OS
-- Warning: it seem the program cannot run on Mac OSX.
-Several users have reported an error related to user32.dll.
-If you know how to fix it, please, contact me.

 - Alternatively, you can also install PlayOnMac and use the same instructions as above for PlayOnLinux.

 a) You need to install Mono for Mac first which you can download here: